E-cigarettes

 • Assist you to work with lapses or relapse

-Outside these hours you can leave a message with your name and contact phone number and a Quitline Advisor will call you back.
+Outside these hours you can leave your phone number and a Quitline counsellor will call you back.

 Calls from landlines and mobile phones are the cost of a standard call.